KHAAdotPK/Numrs/README.md

 # numrs
-numrs ioffers a set of classes and functions to work with multi-dimensional arrays, perform mathematical operations, and support numerical computing in Rust
+numrs offers a set of classes and functions to work with multi-dimensional arrays, perform mathematical operations, and support numerical computing in Rust